(This post comes from my experience of adding

 We learnt ways to improve active vocabulary, but what about the traditional way of learning words from the context while reading and listening.

-Learning vocabulary just from context is inefficient
+Learning vocabulary from just the context is inefficient

 This definitely works, but is this the best way to build vocabulary, especially active vocabulary?